Canada’s Feminist International Assistance Policy

 Communities also need to value women’s involvement in public affairs.
 That is why seminars and meetings on gender equality and the political rights of women will be held in the three countries, including in rural areas, with the participation of about 3,000 men.

-As of 2016, 46 national parliaments had more than 30 percent women in their lower or (in systems with only one) single houses.
+As of 2016, 46 national parliaments had more than 30 percent women in their lower or single houses.

 Action area 6: Peace and security

 Canada’s national action plan on women, peace and security (2017-2022)

 Canada’s national action plan will take a whole-of-government approach to ensure that women are fully included in the development of sustainable interventions in fragile and conflict-affected states.
 It will include targets and activities for development assistance, humanitarian action, and peace and security initiatives.
 Annual public reports and close collaboration with civil society organizations will help us report on progress.

 Around the world, violent conflict and terrorism persists, resulting in ongoing and complex security challenges for all nations.
 For many countries, these challenges—which can range from transnational crime and terrorism to the trafficking of people, weapons and drugs—are overwhelming.
 Continued international support is needed to establish and maintain peace and security, both for the safety of citizens and as a precondition for sustainable development.